 In earlier versions of ChatGPT, the Agent can browse the web, run code, interact with APIs, and connect with tools like Gmail and Google Calendar.
 It can complete tasks based entirely on user instructions, working in the background while keeping users informed of its actions.

 To start using it, subscribers can enable the feature by selecting “agent mode” from ChatGPT’s tools dropdown.
-Pro users will receive 400 messages per month, while Plus and Team users will get 40 messages monthly.
+Pro users will receive 400 messages per month, while Plus and Team users will receive 40 messages per month.

 This ensures users maintain control.
 Before taking actions with real-world consequences, like making purchases, the agent asks for user approval.
 There is also a “Watch Mode” feature for tasks that require active oversight.